Monorepos in JavaScript & TypeScript: A Practical Guide

 }

 }"dependsOn": ["^build"] means "build my dependencies before building me."
-Turborepo figures out the graph and parallelizes what it can.
-The cache is content-hash-based — if inputs have not changed, it replays the output.
+Turborepo figures out the graph and runs in parallel what it can.
+The cache uses a content hash as its key, so if the inputs haven't changed it just replays the previous output.

 # run build across all packages, respecting dependency order